thedataincubator/k8s-prophet/README.md

 1. Build Docker image
 2. Push to Docker repo (same one specified in deployment
-3. With access to cluster run `kubectl apply -f prophet.yaml
+3. With access to cluster run `kubectl apply -f prophet.yaml -n $NAMESPACE

 ## Run Locally
 1. Build Docker image (use -t option to tag a name, say prophet)